 3. We haven't taken the time or initiative to do our own research

-Now if you are just bullshitting and disregarding evidence you probably should feel insecure.
-But if you take the time to really think about the problem and all the possible solutions and balance this will all of the varied needs and requirements of the project, you open yourself up to arriving at conclusions and possibilities you may not have thought of at first or may not have even been asked of you.
+Research is important.
+Jumping into a solution too soon without deeply understand the problem and the experience of your client may save a little time in the beginning but always causes headache and poor outcomes in the long run.
+If you take the time to think deeply about the client's problem and all the possible solutions and strategize about how to balance the varying needs and requirements of the project, you open yourself up to arriving at conclusions and possibilities you may not have thought of at first or may not have even been asked of you.
 That's the magic of what we do.

 Recently I was approached by a client that said "We need a WordPress website and mobile app where people can take a skills test and then watch a series of videos and then take a pass/fail exam".